KHEngineering/RoboRio/vision/cameratest.md

 The tests herein will be conducted using the same source code, library versions, and camera settings.
 The purpose is to have an apples-to-apples comparison of the same source code's performance on each target device.

-For each scenrio there will be two subsets of test:
+For each scenario there will be two subsets of test:

 * Baseline performance test
-  - Used to capture the best case scenario procressing time and image downloading time.
+  - Used to capture the best case scenario processing time and image downloading time.
   - Goal is to isolate the processing thread and frame capture thread to calculate times individually
 * Live performance test
   - The images to be processes will be captured live from a connected IP camera so as to mimic a real FRC match.
 At no point will previously saved images or local files be used (we want image download time to be factored in as well).